ml4rookies/Course/02.Tooling/README.md

 ### Edge TPU

-The Coral Edge TPU is an inference accelerator, targetting at making inference at devices and IoT applications.
+The Coral Edge TPU is an inference accelerator, targeting at making inference at devices and IoT applications.
 It's optimized for vision applications and convolutional neural networks.
 It follows the same architecture as a Cloud TPU, but requires quantized TensorFlow Lite models.
 More information can be found at [Coral web page](https://coral.ai/products/)

 Back to the [Index](../README.md)